 - You should exercise caution when visiting volcanic craters, glaciers, hotsprings and other natural attractions.
 There are few barriers or warning signs at these natural attractions.

-- There has been an increase in seismic activity in and around the Bardarbunga volcano.
+- There has been continuous seismic activity in and around the Bardarbunga volcano since August 2014.
 Local authorities have evacuated a large area north of the Vatnajökull glacier and closed the area to the public until further notice.
-Extremely high levels of sulphur dioxide have been detected at the eruption site, which may cause respiratory symptoms.
-Australians should closely monitor media and other sources of information on volcanic activity in the southeast and follow all instructions issued by local authorities.
-For further information see under Natural disasters, severe weather and climate.
+Australians should closely monitor local media and other sources of information on volcanic activity and follow the advice of local authorities.
+For further information see Additional information.

 - See Travel Smart for general advice for all travellers.